 Volunteers also help sanctuaries with public outreach and education.
 Team OCEAN (Ocean Conservation Education Action Network) is a fleet of on-the-water docents who engage with and educate recreational boaters about natural history, special sanctuary zones, responsible wildlife viewing, and proper use of sanctuary resources.
 Team OCEAN volunteers serve as kayak naturalists in Monterey Bay and play a similar interpretive role in the Florida Keys, where they are stationed on NOAA vessels at heavily visited reefs.
 Recently, the program also expanded to Hawaiian Islands Humpback Whale National Marine Sanctuary.
 Team OCEAN is an invaluable contact point for recreational visitors to sanctuaries: volunteers ensure responsible enjoyment of sanctuary resources and promote a positive experience through education.

 Prefer to enjoy the marine environment from dry land?
 To engage the public through visual media, a few sanctuary communities (such as Gray's Reef in Georgia and Thunder Bay in Michigan) host ocean-themed film festivals and similar events, which are run smoothly with the help of volunteers.
 Similarly, sanctuary visitor centers are staffed by volunteer docents, and sanctuary content is featured at various inland partner facilities like aquariums and museums.
-Even if you aren't located near a sanctuary, there are plenty of opportunities to expand the reach of sanctuaries well beyond the coast, to inspire ocean literacy and stewardship values in audiences across the country.
+Even if you aren't located near a sanctuary, or are unable to visit in person, experience the beauty and wonder of sanctuaries well beyond the coast.

 The National Marine Sanctuary System works at a national level because of local community engagement and dedicated support across the country.
-No matter where you live, from sea to shining sea, the ocean plays a role in the life of every American.
+No matter where you live, from sea to shining sea, the ocean plays a role in your life.
 The sanctuaries themselves may be out of sight for many of us, but robust teams of volunteers make sure that our beaches, reefs, watersheds, and ocean heritage are never out of mind.
 It falls to each of us to ensure that our wealth of ocean resources are available for the future.